capnproto/capnproto/kjdoc/tour.md

 `kj::StringPtr` represents a pointer to a `kj::String`.
 Similar to `kj::ArrayPtr`, `kj::StringPtr` does not point at the `kj::String` object itself, but at its backing array.
 Thus, moving a `kj::String` does not invalidate any `kj::StringPtr`s.
 This is a major difference from `std::string`!
 Moving an `std::string` invalidates all pointers into its backing buffer, because `std::string` inlines small strings as an optimization.
 This optimization may seem clever, but means that `std::string` cannot safely be used as a way to hold and transfer ownership of a text buffer.
 Doing so can lead to subtle, data-dependent bugs; a program might work fine until someone gives it an unusually small input, at which point it segfaults. `kj::String` foregoes this optimization for simplicity.

-Also similar to `kj::ArrayPtr`, a `kj::StingPtr` does not have to point at a `kj::String`.
+Also similar to `kj::ArrayPtr`, a `kj::StringPtr` does not have to point at a `kj::String`.
 It can be initialized from a string literal or any C-style NUL-terminated `const char*` without making a copy.
 Also, KJ defines the special literal suffix `_kj` to write a string literal whose type is implicitly `kj::StringPtr`.

 ```c++
 // It's OK to initialize a StringPtr from a classic literal.